rec/gitz/doc/git-gitz.rst

     executable_directory:
         The path to the gitz executables,

-    gitz_directory:
-        The path to the gitz Python library,

     home_page:
         The home page of the gitz project

+    library_directory:
+        The path to the gitz Python library,

     python:
         About the version of Python used